Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 > After editing this file save it and move on to the **hdfs-site.xml**

 * Let's configure the **hdfs-site.xml**.
 The location to this file is in etc/hadoop inside the installation directory for Hadoop.
+This allows for configurations to your replications of **DataNodes**.
+This is important once you start dealing with more than 1 machine.
+By changing the value you can determine the amount of datanodes you have.
+We will only be working with a replication of 1 since this is for a **StandAlone mode**.
 The needed configuration is below.

 > 1. ```
 >    <configuration>